kserge2001/Software_Development/linux_engineer.md

 inotifywait -m /path/to/monitor
 ```

+### Exercise: Process Management

+1. Monitor system processes using `top` and `htop`
+2. Find specific processes using `ps` and `pgrep`
+3. Experiment with process priorities using `nice` and `renice`
+4. Practice killing processes using different signals
+5. Track resource usage of a specific application

 ### Cron Jobs and Scheduled Tasks

 Cron allows you to schedule commands to run at specific times: